 Veterans are invited to the Annual Mental Health Summit to be held on August 30 from 8 am to 3:30 pm.
 The Summit will include presentations, breakout groups, along with informational and vendor tables.
 The Summit will be… Read More

 reposted from Federal VA The winter holiday season is regarded by many as a wonderful time of the year.
 However, the holidays can be a painful reminder of past times when life seemed better.
 Large groups of family… Read More

 In an article written for U.S.News & World Report, health reporter Maureen Salamon reports that women veterans experience risk factors in the military that may lead to thinking and memory problems later in life.
 Salamon is reporting on… Read More

 Women Veterans urged to donate brains for research Today, VA announced a collaboration between its National Center for PTSD and the nonprofit organization PINK Concussions, encouraging women to donate their brains for the purpose of research of the effects… Read More

 Category: Blog Tags: brain, brain bank, brain injury, brains research, chronic traumatic encephalopathy, CTE, donate, female brain, PINK Concussions, PINK Concussions pledge, post-traumatic stress disorder, PTSD, TBI, tissue donation, traaumatic brain injury, VA, Veterans Health Administration, women veterans

-(SOVO) was formed to help bridge the gap between what is available and what is needed to assist in meeting the needs of our veterans and their family to receive the benefits that are due them for their service to our country.
-Coos County Oregon has more than 7,000 veterans and one County Veterans Service Officer.
+(SOVO) helps bridge the gap between what is available and what is needed to assist in meeting the needs of our veterans and their families.
+SOVO helps ensure that veterans receive the benefits they are due for their service to our country.
+Coos County, Oregon has approximately 6000 veterans and one County Veterans Service Officer.